Affiliate partner

 Showcases how alternative tunings can create unexpected chord voicings.

-These songs were specifically chosen because they take advantage of FACGCE tuning's unique characteristics.
+These songs were specifically chosen because they take advantage of FACGCEtuning's unique characteristics.
 Whether it's the open chord voicings, easier fingering patterns, or the distinctive sound that this tuning provides, each song demonstrates why many guitarists choose FACGCE for their music.
 Practice these songs to develop your ear for this tuning and discover new playing techniques.

-We recommend Guitar Tricks for step-by-step lessons.
-11,000+ lessons, 800+ real songs, 60-day money-back guarantee.
+We recommend Guitar Tricks for step-by-step lessons, real songs, and a guided path from beginner fundamentals to advanced techniques.

-Try Guitar Tricks free for 14 days →Disclosure: Guitar Tricks affiliate link.
-We earn a commission if you sign up, at no extra cost to you.
+Try Guitar Tricks free for 14 daysAffiliate disclosure: we earn a commission if you sign up, at no extra cost to you.

 Use this page as a short practice route: tune to F2-A2-C3-G3-C4-E4, hear how the open strings behave, then move into songs, related tunings, and chord shapes that make FACGCE useful.